Standard Passenger Plates

 Conservation Heritage

-These plates feature a moose on the left side of the plate, and a small C/H stamped vertically before the serial.
-They were initially issued with three numbers followed by the letter C and followed the sequence 100C through 999C.
-Another digit was added and the issues started 1000C through 9999C.
-The letter moved to the next position and continued 100C0 through 999C9, then 10C00 through 99C99, then 1C000 through 9C999, then C1000 through C9999.
-The letter changed to H and the cycle started again with 1000H and up through the sequence to H9999.
-The series then began again using the letter P, then the letter M. After the completion of the M series, moved to the W series in early 2026.
+The plate features a moose on the left side and a small stacked βC/Hβ prefix before the serial number, representing Conservation/Heritage.
+The original series used three numbers followed by the letter C, running from 100C through 999C.
+A fourth digit was then added, extending the sequence from 1000C through 9999C.
+After that, the letter shifted position through a series of formats: 100C0 through 999C9, then 10C00 through 99C99, then 1C000 through 9C999, and finally C1000 through C9999.
+The letter then changed to H, and the sequence restarted, running from 1000H through H9999.
+The series then began again using the letter P, then the letter M. In early 2026, the letter W was introduced, and early sightings confirm this series began with a 0 rather than a 1 (presumably beginning at 0100W).

 The letters stand for: